Boundary integral equation methods for the solution of scattering and transmission 2D elastodynamic problems: Boundary integral formulations. Impenetrable case

-We present in what follows various strategies to derive BIE formulations of scattering and transmission elastodynamic problems.
+We present in what follows various strategies to derive BIE formulations of scattering problems.
 Besides the classical combined field formulations CFIE we derive regularized formulations that rely on the use of approximations of the DtN operators.
-The design of the regularized formulations for elastodynamic scattering and transmission problems follows the blueprint from the Helmholtz case~\cite{turc1,dominguez2016well}.
-We start with the impenetrable case and then we follow up with the penetrable case.
+The design of the regularized formulations for elastodynamic scattering and transmission problems follows the blueprint from the Helmholtz case~\cite{turc1}.